The Trail of General MacArthur

 MacArthur made Corregidor as the headquarters of the Allied Forces where he set up office inside the Malinta Tunnel before he set off to Cagayan de Oro and eventually flew to Australia where he uttered his quotable line.
 A light and sound show reveal certain events that took place inside the tunnel, including that of MacArthur leading his army during the war.

-Never have I thought that a suite is named after Gen. MacArthur at the 101-year old Manila Hotel.
+Never have I thought that a suite is named after Gen. MacArthur at the over 100-year old Manila Hotel.
 The hotel itself speaks volumes of stories as it bore witness to the changing landscape of Manila.

 Yet, when I have come to work in this prestigious hotel, I was also ushered into the doors of the luxurious MacArthur Suite.
 For six years (1935-1941), MacArthur and his family made the penthouse atop Manila Hotel’s fifth floor as its home.
 A trivia in the hotel’s website revealed that: To handle the cost of MacArthur’s suite, he was given the honorary title of “General Manager”.
 He attended the monthly meetings.
 He, however, ignored the figurehead status and instead took control of hotel management.
 MacArthur’s favorite food at the hotel was lapu-lapu, a grouper fish native to the Philippines, wrapped in banana leaves.